 A specialist in proprietary estoppel with additional expertise in probate and will cases.
 He attracts praise for his down-to-earth approach.
 ‘Very friendly and unstuffy.
 He’s very easy to use and comes up with ideas that he’s happy to discuss and get creative about.’
 ‘Impresses with his ability to pick up on factually heavy matters and present them in a high-pressure area.’ “

-In addition, Adam advises and appears on applications to the COP arising out of various issues, including: financial planning (such as the approval of Deeds of Variation made on behalf of a protected party); deputyship applications under the COP; and applications to remove Attorneys who have acted inappropriately.
+In addition, Adam advises and appears on applications to the COP arising out of various matters, including: financial planning (such as the approval of Deeds of Variation made on behalf of a protected party); Deputyship applications under the COP; and applications to remove Attorneys who have acted inappropriately.

-Adam recognises and endorses the pragmatic approach which is often adopted by the courts in COP cases, and the emphasis that is rightly placed on the best interests of protected parties.
+When it comes to COP cases Adam takes the same kind of pragmatic approach which is often adopted by the Courts in COP cases, and he recognises and endorses the emphasis that is rightly placed on acting in the best interests of the relevant protected parties.

 - Chancery Bar Association

 - Graduate Diploma in Law (Distinction)

 - Bar Professional Training Course (Outstanding)

 - Hardwicke Entrance Award